Baseball New Zealand: Former professional players from New Zealand or of Kiwi heritage

-Mark Marino, a Maori born in Auckland, was the first player born in New Zealand to play for a Major League organization, when he signed with the California Angels as a free agent in 1985.
-He played parts of four seasons in the Angels organization, topping out at the Single A level when he pitched for the Angels affiliate in Palm Springs.
+Mark Marino, a Māori born in Auckland, was the first player born in New Zealand to play for a Major League organisation, when he signed with the California Angels as a free agent in 1985.
+He played parts of four seasons in the Angels organisation, topping out at the Single A level when he pitched for the Angels affiliate in Palm Springs.
 Marino is the CEO of Baseball New South Wales.

 Andy Skeels was the first player born in New Zealand (b.
 Paraparaumu) to be selected in the Major League Baseball amateur draft, when he was drafted by the San Diego Padres in the 7th Round of the 1987 draft.
 He was traded to the New York Yankees before the 1990 season and hit .270 that year for the AA Albany-Colonie Yankees.
 He reached AAA with the Yankees in 1991.
 Ultimately, he enjoyed a 33-year career as a player, coach, manager, and scout in professional baseball.
 He managed the Diamondblacks during the 2012 World Baseball Classic Qualifying Tournament.
 In 2017, he made his Major League coaching debut at Dodger Stadium, when he served as a hitting coach for the San Francisco Giants.

-Gus Leger became the first player born and raised in New Zealand to play with an MLB organization when he was signed by the California Angels in 1993 after being spotted as a softball player for New Zealand.
+Gus Leger became the first player born and raised in New Zealand to play with an MLB organisation when he was signed by the California Angels in 1993 after being spotted as a softball player for New Zealand.
 He batted just .177 (15 for 85) over two seasons in the Rookie level Arizona League.
 Thereafter, he returned to New Zealand, where he played both softball and rugby.

 Christchurch native Travis Wilson was signed by the Atlanta Braves in 1997 after being spotted as part of the world champion Black Socks.
 Wilson amassed over 3,000 ABs during a remarkable eight-year professional career, which included 7 seasons in the Braves organisation and 1 season in the Cincinnati Reds organisation.
 He was the first player born and raised in New Zealand to reach the AA or AAA level.
 In 2001, he slashed .325/.344/.455 in AA Greenville of the Southern League before being promoted to AAA.
 He spent most of the 2001, 2002, and 2003 seasons in AAA.
 In 2002, he slashed .263/.287/.409 in AAA Richmond, with 13 HRs and 71 RBI.
 He retired after the 2004 season and returned to New Zealand to continue his softball career in 2005.
 The 2022 season will be his 11th as Assistant Women's Softball Coach at Florida State University.